-Discussion and problem questions
+Short discussion and problem questions

 Problem questions will be included in the course notes or handed out to students and will be based on problems and scenarios that students must prepare, flowing from the main themes addressed in the course.
-The problem questions must be prepared in advance and written solutions must be handed in during the class discussion.
-For every class discussion, the class will be divided into 2 separate groups.
-Times and dates of the class discussions will be indicated on the lecture timetable.
+The problem questions must be prepared in advance and written solutions must be handed in before the class discussion.
+Students will be informed of the date of the class discussion.
 Every problem question will be discussed in class and feedback will be given.
-Students need to prepare one problem question per semester.
+Students need to prepare one problem question per semester for summative assessment.
 It will be formally assessed by the lecturer for marks and each problem question will count 10% towards the class component mark.